Editorial · Some links in this article are affiliate links; we only recommend partners we would use ourselves.

 Which African country should I choose for my first safari?

-Kenya for the iconic experience and the simplest trip logistics, or South Africa for travelers who want to combine safari with Cape Town and the coast in a single trip.
-Tanzania is the most rewarding option but also the most logistically complex — it usually works better as a second safari after you've had the first experience to compare.
+Kenya for the iconic experience and the simplest trip logistics, or South Africa for travellers who want to combine safari with Cape Town and the coast in a single trip.
+Tanzania is the most rewarding of the three but also the most logistically complex — it usually works better as a second safari, once you have the first experience to compare it against.
+The Namibia self-drive alternative is also worth considering for the confident driver.

-When is the best time to go on safari in East Africa?
+When is the best time to go on safari in East and southern Africa?

-For the wildebeest migration, the herds move through the Serengeti from December (calving in the south) through to August-October (the Mara River crossings on the Kenya side).
+For the wildebeest migration, the herds move through the Serengeti from December (calving in the south) through to August-October (the Mara River crossings on the Kenyan side).
 For general wildlife viewing, the dry season — June through October in East Africa, May through September in southern Africa — is best because the animals concentrate around water sources.
+Kenya's Mara reserve holds strong wildlife density year-round; South Africa's Sabi Sands is a reliable dry-season choice.

 Is South Africa as good for safari as Kenya or Tanzania?

-For wildlife-only safaris, the top reserves in South Africa (Sabi Sands, Madikwe) are excellent and the leopard sightings in particular are arguably the best in Africa.
-The difference is the landscape — South African safari is bushveld rather than open plains, which some travelers prefer and others find less iconic.
+For wildlife-only safaris the top reserves in South Africa (Sabi Sands, Madikwe, Timbavati) are excellent — the leopard sightings in Sabi Sands in particular are arguably the best in Africa.
+The difference is the landscape: South African safari is bushveld rather than open plains, which some travellers prefer and others find less iconic.
 For the visual you have in your head from documentaries, that's East Africa rather than South Africa.
+Where South Africa wins outright is on the ability to combine safari with Cape Town, the Winelands and the coast in a single trip.

 Do I need to book through a safari specialist?

-Yes, for any first safari and for almost any trip involving multiple camps.
-The good camps are sold through a small number of trusted operators who handle the bush flight scheduling — which is the most failure-prone part of any safari trip — and the day-by-day pacing.
-Booking direct is sometimes possible but rarely advantageous and removes a layer of support that matters when bush flights get cancelled.
+For any first safari and for almost any trip involving multiple camps, yes — the top-end camps are sold through a small number of trusted specialist operators who handle the bush-flight scheduling (the single most failure-prone part of any safari trip) and the day-by-day pacing.
+Booking direct is sometimes possible but rarely advantageous and removes a support layer that matters when bush flights get cancelled.
+Aggregators like BookAllSafaris are the best way to compare vetted operators, itineraries and pricing across the three countries in one place before deciding who to book with.

 Is travel insurance essential for safari?

 Yes, more than for almost any other trip type.
 Medical evacuation from a remote camp can run into five figures without coverage and is the single largest financial risk on any safari trip.
-Make sure your policy specifically covers wilderness medical evacuation rather than just standard travel medical.
+Make sure the policy specifically covers wilderness medical evacuation — not just standard travel medical — and note that some travel-medical policies exclude activities like ranger-led walking safaris or micro-light overflights unless separately added.

 Cookie Settings